Trump remains defiant amid calls to resign

 Hours later, the White House quietly lowered the flags, though Trump has still offered no public comment on the officer’s death.

-Meanwhile, Trump has largely been absent from his presidential duties since he lost the election, consumed instead with basely conspiracies about mass voter fraud that his own government has rejected, even as the coronavirus pandemic spirals further out of control.
+Meanwhile, Trump has largely been absent from his presidential duties since he lost the election, consumed instead with base conspiracies about mass voter fraud that his own government has rejected, even as the coronavirus pandemic spirals further out of control.

 While his legacy will surely forever be stained by Wednesday’s violence, aides nonetheless are pushing Trump to spend his final days trumpeting his policy achievements.
 Events are in the works throughout the week to highlight his administration’s efforts to bolster Mideast peace, roll back regulations, support jobs and manufacturing and curb China’s power, though previous such efforts have been rebuffed.